Poland's most beautiful cities

 Gdańsk Główny → Warszawa Centralna | Duration: 3 h | Transfers: 0

-Pendolino serves the next route to Warsaw, this express train reaches speeds of 200 km/h and has been connecting Warsaw with other major Polish cities for several years.
+Pendolino trains run on our next stop to Warsaw.
+This express train reaches speeds of 200 km/h and has been connecting Warsaw with other major Polish cities for several years.
 This train runs hourly.

 Warsaw: The Political And Cultural Heart Of Poland